meilleur777/BluesDataSet/README.md

 3. Use IR_System component to make IR system with .txt files

 See the README.md files in each component directory for detailed instructions.
+There are sample input and output files in each components.

 ## License